seatgeek/react-infinite/README.md

 #### Bool `isInfiniteLoading`
 Defaults to `false`.
 This property determines whether the infinite spinner is showing.

-#### String `disableSmoothScrolling`
-Defaults to `false`.
-See the "smooth scrolling" section above.
-This prevents a style property from being set on the children you pass in with `pointer-events` corresponding to whether the parent container is scrolling.

 #### Number `timeScrollStateLastsForAfterUserScrolls`
 Defaults to `150` (in milliseconds).
 On Apple and some other devices, scroll is inertial.
 This means that the window continues to scroll for several hundred milliseconds after an `onScroll` event is fired.
 To prevent janky behavior, we do not want `pointer-events` to reactivate before the window has finished moving.
 Setting this parameter causes the `Infinite` component to think that the user is still scrolling for the specified number of milliseconds after the last `onScroll` event is received.